kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 To me, this makes the decoder look surprisingly language-model-like.
 After `brother`, it surfaced `who`—almost like an internal hint asking whether the next word would concern the brother's identity—before it arrived at `now`.
 It reminds me of word association in psycholinguistics: not exactly the same process, but surprisingly similar in shape.

+At the same time, the encoder's Phone Signature showed a suggestive `N → AW`-like pattern near the end, and the decoder eventually resolved to `now`.
+The timing is not clean enough to call that direct proof for the word, but it makes me think two sources of evidence are meeting: language-context associations from the decoder and acoustic cues from the encoder.

+That leads to a simple experiment.
+Vary acoustic clarity and linguistic context independently.
+My expectation is that a less clear acoustic cue will give the language-model side more influence, while a clearer cue will let the acoustic evidence dominate.

 ### The encoder looks more like a constellation

 The acoustic encoder was harder to read.
 Looking only for its highest-ranked word was like identifying a neighborhood from its nearest street sign.